South Dakota Fires

 Recommendations

-Public Awareness: Residents are advised to avoid all forms of outdoor burning while Red Flag Warnings are in effect.
-It is crucial to have an emergency plan in place, stay alert to local evacuation notices, and clear dead brush from properties to reduce the risk of catastrophic fires.
-When driving, slow down and turn on headlights if encountering smoke on the roadways.
+Public Awareness: Residents are advised to be mindful of fire traffic, potential smoke impacts, and rapidly changing weather conditions.
+It is crucial to have an emergency plan in place, stay alert for potential evacuation orders, and clear dead brush from properties to reduce the risk of catastrophic fires.

 Resources